mamun-ict-researcher/CKD-Trajectory-Deep-Ensemble-Framework/README.md

 - **Data Engineering:** Pandas, NumPy, PyArrow

 ### Ethical Compliance & Data Disclaimer (MIMIC-IV)\n","This research was conducted using the **MIMIC-IV (v2.2)** database.
 In strict adherence to the **PhysioNet Data Use Agreement (DUA)** and HIPAA privacy regulations, original patient-level data is **NOT** shared in this repository.\n","\n","*   **Synthetic Data Note:** The execution results currently shown (e.g., $R^2 \\approx 0.99$) are generated using a **Privacy-Safe Synthetic Sample** provided in the `/data` folder.
 This sample is strictly for **System Pipeline Validation** (to prove the code runs to completion).\n","*   **Scientific Validation:** The high-fidelity results reported in my associated IEEE publication ($R^2 = 0.89$) were achieved on the full, non-randomized clinical cohort.\n","*   **Access:** To reproduce the original results, researchers must obtain authorized access through [PhysioNet](https://physionet.org/).

+## Industry Context

+With over **15 years of experience in banking and mission-critical systems**, I have observed that:

+* Real-world systems evolve continuously
+* Small structural changes can lead to significant behavioral impact
+* Lack of uncertainty awareness often leads to overlooked risks

+This motivated my interest in **robust, interpretable, and uncertainty-aware modeling**, bridging **industry challenges and academic research**.

+## Future Work

+Building on this foundation, future research will focus on:

+* Multi-view representation learning for code (AST, embeddings, execution behavior)
+* Semantic change detection across software versions
+* Uncertainty calibration for developer decision support
+* Cognitive alignment in code review processes

+## Relevance to PhD Research

+This repository demonstrates:

+* Ability to design **end-to-end machine learning systems**
+* Experience with **longitudinal and sequential data modeling**
+* Understanding of **uncertainty quantification**
+* Capability to translate **real-world problems into research frameworks**

+These skills directly support my proposed research in **semantic analysis of evolving software systems**.

 ## Citation
 If you find this research or codebase useful for your work, please cite our IEEE publication: